influencer marketing · brand strategy

 Of 158,555 YouTube creators we track, only ~3,000 are workable for any single brand brief.
 Here is the exact filtering workflow that gets you from 158K to a 30-creator shortlist.

-The Influencer Marketing Hub 2026 benchmark shows similar attrition.
-The eMarketer creator outlook tracks the same shape.
+The Influencer Marketing Hub 2026 benchmark shows the same drop-off.

 TL;DR